mage-ai/mage-ai/docs/core/abstractions.md

 #### Pipeline run

-This contain information about the entire pipeline execution.
+This contains information about the entire pipeline execution.

 #### Block run